AEN Fellowship Application Information

 The Academy of Emergency Nursing is not currently accepting applications.
-Applications for the 2020 class of Fellows closed on January 24, 2020.
-Applications for the 2021 class will be open at the end of the year.
+Applications for the 2021 class of Fellows closed on Feb 19.
+Applications for the 2022 class will be open later this year.

 Not sure if you are ready to apply for Fellowship in the Academy?
-Review the readiness checklist in the Application Resources.
+Review the AEN Application Manual.

 About the Academy of Emergency Nursing

-The Academy of Emergency Nursing (AEN) honors emergency nurses who
+The Academy of Emergency Nursing honors emergency nurses who

 have made enduring, substantial contributions to emergency nursing,